07:04 minutes Download video (mp4, 40 Mb)

 - The research programs of the academics and researchers in the centre involve the development and application of advanced methodologies in microscopy and microanalysis.
 This local (or 'native') research is an essential part of maintaining a world-class centre and ensures that the technical and scientific staff are able to solve the research challenges of the large user community.

 - Research training entails teaching users the theoretical basis, and practical use, of advanced microscopes and microanalysis instruments.
-This allows users to maximise the quality of their work within the ACMM and also provides a training ground for next-generation microscopists for Australian research and industry.

 The centre is a major contributor to the University’s research output, and plays a vital role in supporting the microscopy and wider community through training, award courses and consulting.